 Ref.
-Question Policy Principl es

-Z1 Are all issues deemed satisfactory?
-[1]

-Answe er Finding/Obser vation

-No duty on Bernes regarding fire d cover the impo and self-closing faults or damag The duty include g devices should not be t ge to fire doors should be les that residents should re into a multi-occupied r ormation to residents wen to residents should ors closed, that fire doors campered with and that e reported immediately. receive this information

-Action /Recommendation · Priority Due Date

-Provide the information regarding fire doors - the exact form that the information will be provided should be determined by the Berneslai Homes; however, it is suggested that it can be in the form of posters displayed conspicuously within the common areas and/or periodic leaflet drops.
-Medium 19/Apr/2023
+Question Policy Principl es Z1 Are all issues deemed satisfactory?
+[1] Answe er Finding/Obser vation No The Fire Safety (England duty on Berneslai Homes regarding fire doors.
+The clai Homes to provide infoloors.
+The information giventance of keeping fire door go devices should not be to ge to fire doors should be that residents should be into a multi-occupied residents. ormation to residents ven to residents should ors closed, that fire doors tampered with and that e reported immediately. receive this information Action Action/Recommendation Priority Due Date Provide the information regarding fire doors - the exact form that the information will be provided should be determined by the Berneslai Homes; however, it is suggested that it can be in the form of posters displayed conspicuously within the common areas and/or periodic leaflet drops. nes; however, it is Medium 18/Apr/2023